Charitable Lead Trust

 An Example of How It Works

 Andy would like to support the UUA and provide for his children.
-Following his advisor's recommendation, Andy funds a charitable lead annuity trust with assets valued at $2,500,000.
+Andy received a windfall amount of income and needs a large income tax deduction to offset the income.
+Following his advisor's recommendation, Andy funds a grantor charitable lead annuity trust with assets valued at $1,000,000.

 Discover Gifts That Pay